Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Summary and conclusions

 Concerning stellar masses, both \textsc{Genec} and \texttt{MESA} codes show similar results at the end of each core burning process, with the most remarkable mass losses during the post-MS stages.
 Models with $M_\text{zams}=60\,M_\odot$ end the H-core burning with final masses of $42.1$ and $44.5\,M_\odot$ respectively, subsequently experiencing strong outflows during He-core burning stages to finish with $16.1\,M_\odot$ at the C-core depletion.
-This is a striking discrepancy with the $M_\text{bh}\simeq30\,M_\odot$ found at $M_\text{zams}=60\,M_\odot$ by \citet{bavera23}, where the rotational effects were not considered.
+This is a striking discrepancy with the $M_\text{bh}\simeq30\,M_\odot$ found at $M_\text{zams}=60\,M_\odot$ by \citet{bavera23}, where the rotational effects were not considered, or with \citet{vink24}, where the WR stage is absent for $M_\text{zams}=40\,M_\odot$.
 For our $200\,M_\odot$ case, where the main sequence is almost fully dominated by thick winds, both \textsc{Genec} and \texttt{MESA} models predict a final mass of $\sim100\,M_\odot$ at the end of the H-core burning stage, finishing later with $M_\text{fin}\simeq24.6\,M_\odot$ at the C-core depletion.
 This result is also largely discrepant with other studies such as \citet{yusof13} or \citet{sabhahit22,sabhahit23}, who found that a star with $M_\text{zams}=200\,M_\odot$ would loss almost the $\sim80\%$ of its mass during the H-burning stage only.
-Despite the discussion introduced in Section~\ref{selfconsistent_gamma05}, such difference is not produced for the approach of the transition from thin to thick winds close to the Eddington factor, but due to the lower recipes for $\dot M$ for both thin –\citep{alex23a} instead of V01– and thick –\citet{bestenlehner20} instead of \citet{vink11}– wind regimes.
+Despite the discussion introduced in Section~\ref{selfconsistent_gamma05}, such difference in the calculated mass remnants is not produced due to the approach of the transition from thin to thick winds close to the Eddington factor, but due to the lower recipes for $\dot M$ for both thin –\citep{alex23a} instead of V01– and thick –\citet{bestenlehner20} instead of \citet{vink11}– wind regimes.

-However, the most remarkable result is that our transition between the optically thin winds of OB-type stars and the thick winds of WNh stars based on the dominance of electron scattering over line-driving, results in the prediction of a band in the HRD where stars are expected to develop optically thick winds but with large hydrogen fractions at the surface ($X_\text{surf}\gg0.3$).
-This band corresponds to effective temperatures between $\log T_\text{eff}\simeq4.5-4.62$, in agreement with the spectroscopic diagnostics of \citet{martins08}, \citet{crowther10}, and \citet{hamann19}.